suryapranesh4/Tip-Management-System-Avalanche/README.md

 ### FUNCTIONS - INPUTS/OUTPUTS

 #### TipMe CONTRACT

 - addWaiter: This function allows the server to add themselves to the system.
 - addOrder: This function allows the server to add the order they completed along with the tip amount.
 - getWaiters: This function is used to display the servers in the Waiters Leaderboard.
 - getOrders: This function is used to display the orders completed in the system.
 - waiterToTip: This mapping is used to co-relate a particular server with their corresponding tips.
 - withdrawTips: This function is used by the server to withdraw the tips earned by them.

 ## DIAGRAM (FLOW, SYSTEM)

 ## TECH STACK

 - Programming languages: Solidity, Javascript
 - Blockchain platform: Avalanche/Ethereum, Fuji C-Chain Testnet

 # PROJECT PLAN

 ## DEPENDENCIES

 - NPM
 - Vite.js
 - React

 # SMART CONTRACT

 #### TipMe.SOL (0XE49D4933EDF843EE3294A456467EDC758D32184D - Fuji C-Chain Testnet)

 - Default contract for executing the functions of the program.
 - - <!!Enter Snowtrace Link Here!!>

 # HOW TO RUN PROJECT

 #### Clone repository

 git clone https://github.com/suryapranesh4/Tip-Management-System-Avalanche <br/>
 cd Tip-Management-System-Avalanche

 #### Install dependencies for smart contract

-cd smart_contract && npm install
+cd smart_contract && yarn
+yarn hardhat compile (To compile smart contract and derive the artifacts) yarn hardhat run scripts/deploy.js --network fuji (To deploy the smart contract to Avalanche Fuji-C test network)

 #### Install dependencies for client

 cd client && npm install

 #### Run the client

-npm run dev
+npm run dev (Fires the local vite frontend server on port 5173)

 #### Client runs on http://localhost:5173 in the browser

 ## Screenshot of the application

 #### Connect wallet screen : <br/>

 ![TipMe Application](connect.png "TipMe Application") <br/>

 #### Goerli etherscan - Smart contract screenshot : <br/>

 ![TipMe Application](etherscan.png "TipMe Application") <br/>

 #### Initial UI of the app : <br/>

 ![TipMe Application](initialApp.png "TipMe Application") <br/>

 #### Loading screen : <br/>

 ![TipMe Application](loaders.png "TipMe Application") <br/>

 #### Tip Management application : <br/>

 ![TipMe Application](mainscreen.png "TipMe Application") <br/>

 #### Metamask wallet interaction: <br/>

 ![TipMe Application](metamask.png "TipMe Application") <br/>

 #### Testing code in remix : <br/>

 ![TipMe Application](remix.png "TipMe Application") <br/>

 #### Metamask wallet connection: <br/>

 ![TipMe Application](wallet.png "TipMe Application") <br/>